Vector35/binaryninja-api/docs/guide/plugins.md

 ### Installing Prerequisites

 Binary Ninja can now automatically install pip requirements for python plugins when the plugin was installed using the plugin manager.
-If the plugin author has included a `reuirements.txt` file, the plugin manager will automatically install those dependencies.
+If the plugin author has included a `requirements.txt` file, the plugin manager will automatically install those dependencies.

 Because Windows and MacOS ship with an embedded version of Python, if you want to install plugins inside that Python, we recommend instead installing an official [python.org](https://www.python.org/downloads/windows/) (NOTE: ensure you do not accidentally install a 32-bit build) version, or a [homebrew](https://docs.brew.sh/Homebrew-and-Python) Python 3.x build.